 Roadblocks and Challenges

-- Clearly articulate challenges that have arisen and steps to overcome them.
+- Articulate challenges that have arisen and steps to overcome them.

 - If you are asking for help, be clear about what is needed, how it is expected to help, and who is responsible for resolving the challenge.

 Projects will always encounter challenges.
-How you present them, and your willingness to take ownership to get them resolved is what matters most.
+What matters most is how you present them and your willingness to take ownership to resolve them.